DIMO-Network/identity-api/README.md

     Privilege --> User
 ```

-* Vehicles
+- Vehicles
-  * Selection
+  - Selection
-    * To which vehicles do I have access?
+    - To which vehicles do I have access?
 Either because I own them or because they are shared with me.
-  * Which (non-expired) privileges have been granted on these?
+  - Which (non-expired) privileges have been granted on these?
-* Aftermarket devices
+- Aftermarket devices
-  * Selection
+  - Selection
-    * Which devices do I own?
+    - Which devices do I own?
-  * Is it paired?
+  - Is it paired?
 To which vehicle?

+## Migrations

+Add a migrations:
+`$ goose -dir migrations create <migration_name> sql`